fietec/glohot.h/README.md

 ## Further remarks

 This very simplistic project is in a early state and relies on some **very** naive assumptions.
 For example, hotkey ids are not checked before being asigned, which may backfire when trying to register all added hotkeys.
 Therefore, please use this project with caution.
 You are invited to modify, rewrite and publish the source code and create push requests.
-For more detailed information about copyright read the `LICENSE` file.
+For more detailed information about copyright see the `LICENSE` file.